arangodb/docs/3.11/aql/execution-and-performance-optimizer.md

   - `INSERT` is not used on a SmartGraph edge collection
   - The `FOR` loop iterates over a constant, deterministic expression

-  The optimization then adds a `MultipleRemoteExecutionNode` to the query execution plan, which takes care of inserting all documents into the collection in one go.
+  The optimization then replaces the `InsertNode` and `EnumerateListNode` with a `MultipleRemoteExecutionNode` in the query execution plan, which takes care of inserting all documents into the collection in one go.
 Further optimizer rules are skipped if the optimization is triggered.

 - `parallelize-gather`:
   Appears if an optimization to execute Coordinator `GatherNode`s in